-- (i) The skin conductivity, Λ{sk} , provides the thermal connection between the skin level and the soil or snow deck.
-For high vegetation, Λ{sk} , is different for a stable and unstable stratification of the temperature gradient between the skin level and the upper soil or snow layer.
-This difference is considered to represent the asymmetric coupling between the ground surface and the tree canopy layer: an effective convective transport within the tree trunk space for unstable conditions, and a limited turbulent exchange for stable stratification (Bosveld et al., 1999). - (ii) A small fraction f{R_s} of net short-wave radiation that is transmitted directly to the top soil or snow layer.
+- (i) The skin conductivity, $\Lambda{sk}$ , provides the thermal connection between the skin level and the soil or snow deck.
+For high vegetation, $\Lambda{sk}$ , is different for a stable and unstable stratification of the temperature gradient between the skin level and the upper soil or snow layer.
+This difference is considered to represent the asymmetric coupling between the ground surface and the tree canopy layer: an effective convective transport within the tree trunk space for unstable conditions, and a limited turbulent exchange for stable stratification (Bosveld et al., 1999). - (ii) A small fraction $f{R_s}$ of net short-wave radiation that is transmitted directly to the top soil or snow layer.
 The remaining fraction of the short-wave radiation $(1 f{R_s})$ is absorbed by the skin layer.

-Finally, the surface albedo, α_i , is similar for all land tiles within a grid box except for those covered with snow (see the snow scheme description below).
+Finally, the surface albedo, $\alpha_i$ , is similar for all land tiles within a grid box except for those covered with snow (see the snow scheme description below).
 The climate database provides the snow-free background albedo on a monthly basis.
-Long-wave emissivity, ε , outside the window region is equal to 0.99 for all tiles; emissivity in the window region is tile dependent and varies between 0.93 and 0.98 (see Table 2.5 in Section 2.8.5 for more details).
-The remaining surface characteristics (roughness length for momentum, $z{0\mathrm{m}}$, and heat, $z{0\mathrm{h}}$) are similar for all land tiles within a grid box and specified in the climate database (Chapter 11).
+Long-wave emissivity, $\varepsilon$ , outside the window region is equal to 0.99 for all tiles; emissivity in the window region is tile dependent and varies between 0.93 and 0.98 (see Section 2.4.5 for more details).
+The remaining surface characteristics (roughness length for momentum, $z{0m}$ , and heat, $z{0h}$ ) are similar for all land tiles within a grid box and specified in the climate database (Chapter 11).